MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 the vouchers.
 Use the Void Open Payables Transactions window to void any transaction or payment that’s been posted and is unapplied.

-### Posted multicurrency payment amounts applying overview
+#### Posted multicurrency payment amounts applying overview

 When you apply posted multicurrency payment amounts using the Apply Payables Documents window, you must specify several options, such as apply posting date and apply method.
 The following information more fully explains some of these options.

-**Currency ID**
+- **Currency ID**

     When you select a document to apply, the currency ID assigned to that document appears in the Apply From Currency ID field.
 This field is the reference for the documents in the scrolling window you can apply.
 The exchange rate used to calculate the functional equivalent is displayed in the scrolling window.

-**Apply and apply posting dates**
+- **Apply and apply posting dates**

     If General Ledger is part of your system, you can enter the date for the posting date in General Ledger.
 Only discounts taken, writeoff amounts, and realized gain and loss amounts are posted.

     If you enter a posting date and apply amounts, amounts are posted to General Ledger using the date you entered.
 If you apply amounts, and then change the posting date and apply amounts again, the first amounts are posted to General Ledger using the previous posting date while the latter amounts are posted using the new posting date.
 For example, if you enter January 15 as the General Ledger posting date and you partially apply a document, the applied amounts are posted using January 15 as the General Ledger posting date.
 If you apply the rest of document using January 20 as the new posting date, those amounts are posted using January 20 as the posting date.

-**Apply options**
+- **Apply options**

     You can choose one of three methods: auto-applying, applying specific transactions, or applying specific amounts.

+- **Auto-applying**

-**Auto-applying** Choose Auto Apply to apply the payment, credit memo, or return to documents that have the same currency ID as the apply-from document.
+    Choose Auto Apply to apply the payment, credit memo, or return to documents that have the same currency ID as the apply-from document.
 As many documents that meet the requirement are applied based on the oldest document date or due date, depending on the selection in the Payables Management Setup window.
 If you use Auto Apply, any discounts are taken if the discount is still available as of the user date, and if the unapplied amount is large enough to pay off the transaction.
 Alternate currencies are applied using the originating amounts.

-**Applying specific transactions** To apply the document to specific transactions, mark the check box next to each transaction.
+- **Applying specific transactions**

+    To apply the document to specific transactions, mark the check box next to each transaction.
 For functional currency documents, you can apply any apply-to document.
 For alternate currency documents, the apply-from and apply-to currencies must be the same, or the applyto currency must be the functional currency to be applied.
 Continue marking documents until the credit memo or return amount is fully applied.
 If you use this method, all available discounts as of the user date are taken.You also can enter amounts in the Terms Taken and Writeoff fields.

-**Applying specific amounts** To apply part of the document to one transaction and part to another transaction, or to apply only part of the document, enter the amount to apply in the Applied Amount field.
+- **Applying specific amounts**

+    To apply part of the document to one transaction and part to another transaction, or to apply only part of the document, enter the amount to apply in the Applied  mount field.
 For functional currency documents, you can apply any apply-to document.
 For alternate currency documents, the apply-from and apply-to currencies must be the same; or the apply-to currency must be the functional currency to be applied.

-**Unapplying**
+- **Unapplying**

     To unapply all the documents in the scrolling window, choose Unapply.
 To unapply specific transactions, unmark the check box next to the transactions to unapply.
 To unapply specific amounts, delete the amount in the Apply Amount field.
 Discount amounts that were applied also are unapplied.
 If the originating amounts match but the functional amounts don’t match because the payment and debit document were entered using different exchange rates, a realized gain or loss is calculated and displayed in the Realized Gain/Loss column in the functional currency.
 That amount is posted when you close the window, and the Accounts Payable account the offset account.

-**Example**
+##### Example

 Your company’s functional currency is US dollars.
 You posted the following invoice on October 4 and the payment on November 11, both in euros, using a